The LeadersIn Maritime Law

 Oil primarily rests on the water’s surface, so the force of waves, currents, and wind causes oil spills to drift over large areas.
 This damages the open ocean, surrounding coastal areas, and marine habitats and environments.
 For instance, oil can destroy the water repellency of bird feathers, impair the insulation of fur-covered mammals, and damage fish fins and hearts.
 From dolphins and whales to sea turtles and birds, oil spills can have negative effects on all types of wildlife.
 Obviously, damaging marine habitats and water sources has a domino effect on maritime livelihoods.

 The damage from an oil spill depends on the oil’s composition and properties, the volume of oil spilled, and the resources committed to clean-up, but any oil spill threatens devastation.
-An oil spill, such as the one that occurred after the Deepwater Horizon explosion, is one of the most catastrophic things that can occur to individuals, residents, and businesses.
-Not only is the environmental impact enormous, but it can have a dramatic effect on business, as well as people’s health.
+An oil spill, such as the one that occurred after the Deepwater Horizon explosion, is one of the most catastrophic things to impact a region.
+Not only is the environmental impact enormous, but it can have a dramatic effect on local business, tourism, commerce, and people’s health.

-If your life has been destroyed by an oil spill, call Arnold & Itkin LLP for a free consultation to learn your legal options.
-We’ve helped plaintiffs secure tens of billions in recovery to rebuild their lives, making us one of the most effective maritime law firms working today.
+If your life has been destroyed by an oil spill, contact Arnold & Itkin.
+We’ve helped plaintiffs secure more than $20 billion in compensation to rebuild their lives, making us one of the most effective maritime law firms working today.

-Oil Spill Claims for Plaintiffs: Workers, Residents, & Businesses
+Oil Spill Claims for Workers, Residents & Businesses

 Who answers for that?